Best Ca Common Core Site for Math Review

 Want to keep these ideas nearby?
 Fill out the form below to download a free, condensed PDF with ideas for teaching each of the standards.Tips for explaining Common Core math to parents:

-- Ship home an information sheet or link parents to a web resource that explains the standards backside Mutual Core math and how they work in the classroom.
+All set!
+You lot've seamlessly integrated Common Core in your classroom, your students are working together and discussing their ideas, and things are going smoothly.
+But what about their parents?
+Parents want their children to become the best instruction possible.
+Common Core math is quite a large shift from how they were taught as children, and some of the processes and techniques might be unfamiliar to them.
+With that in mind, here are three means to go parents on board with new Mutual Cadre math standards: - Ship home an information sheet or link parents to a web resource that explains the standards backside Mutual Core math and how they work in the classroom.
 Parents are less likely to be alarmed past dramatically dissimilar-looking homework when they've been given a head's-upwards and an introduction to the reasoning behind the change.

 - Let parents know that their children might ask questions and struggle while they become used to the new curriculum .
 A recent study from Psychological Science institute that when parents expressed negative feelings nearly math, their children were also more likely to underperform.
 Encourage parents to model a positive attitude and to work through difficult problems with their children.